-Reconciling Fiduciary Duty and Social Conscience: The Law and Economics of Environmental, Social, and Governance Investing by a Fiduciary
+Reconciling Fiduciary Duty and Social Conscience: The Law and Economics of ESG Investing by a Trustee

 Trustees of pensions, charities, and personal trusts invest tens of trillions of dollars of other people’s money subject to a sacred trust known in the law as fiduciary duty.
-Recently, these trustees have come under increasing pressure to use environmental, social, and governance (ESG) factors in investing is increasingly common and widely encouraged by investment professionals and non-government organizations.
-However, trustees and other fiduciary investors in the United States, who manage trillions of dollars, have raised concerns that using ESG factors violates the fiduciary duty of loyalty.
+Recently, these trustees have come under increasing pressure to use environmental, social, and governance (ESG) factors in making investment decisions.
+ESG investing is common among investors of all stripes, but many trustees have resisted its use on the grounds that doing so may violate the fiduciary duty of loyalty.
 Under the “sole interest rule” of trust fiduciary law, a trustee must consider only the interests of the beneficiary.
-Accordingly, a fiduciary’s use of ESG factors, if motivated by the fiduciary’s own sense of ethics or to obtain collateral benefits for third parties, violates the duty of loyalty.
+Accordingly, a trustee’s use of ESG factors, if motivated by the trustee’s own sense of ethics or to obtain collateral benefits for third parties, violates the duty of loyalty.
 On the other hand, some academics and investment professionals have argued that ESG investing can provide superior risk-adjusted returns.
-On this basis, some have even argued that ESG investing is required by the fiduciary duty of care.
-Against this backdrop of uncertainty, this paper examines the law and economics of ESG investing by a fiduciary.
-We differentiate “collateral benefits” ESG from “risk-return” ESG, and we provide a balanced assessment of the theory and evidence from financial economics about the possibility of persistent, enhanced returns from risk-return ESG.
+On this basis, some have even argued that ESG investing is required by the fiduciary duty of prudence.
+Against this backdrop of uncertainty, this paper examines the law and economics of ESG investing by a trustee.
+We differentiate “collateral benefits” ESG from “risk-return” ESG, and we provide a balanced assessment of the theory and evidence about the possibility of persistent, enhanced returns from risk-return ESG.

-We show that ESG investing is permissible under trust fiduciary law only if two conditions are satisfied: (1) the fiduciary believes in good faith that ESG investing will benefit the beneficiary directly by improving risk-adjusted return, and (2) the fiduciary’s exclusive motive for ESG investing is to obtain this direct benefit.
-In light of the current theory and evidence on ESG investing, we accept that these conditions could be satisfied under the right circumstances, but we reject the claim that the law imposes any specific investment strategy on fiduciary investors, ESG or otherwise.
-We also consider how the law should assess ESG investing by a fiduciary if authorized by the terms of a trust or a beneficiary or if it would be consistent with a charity’s purpose, clarifying such cases by asking whether a distribution would have been permissible under similar circumstances.
+We show that ESG investing is permissible under trust fiduciary law only if two conditions are satisfied: (1) the trustee reasonably concludes that ESG investing will benefit the beneficiary directly by improving risk-adjusted return, and (2) the trustee’s exclusive motive for ESG investing is to obtain this direct benefit.
+In light of the current theory and evidence on ESG investing, we accept that these conditions could be satisfied under the right circumstances, but we reject the claim that the duty of prudence either does or should require trustees to use ESG factors.
+We also consider how the duty of loyalty should apply to ESG investing by a trustee if authorized by the terms of a trust or a beneficiary or if it would be consistent with a charity’s purpose, clarifying with an analogy to whether a distribution would be permissible under similar circumstances.
 We conclude that applying the sole interest rule (as tempered by authorization and charitable purpose) to ESG investing is normatively sound.

-Keywords: Truste, trustee, prudent investor rule, ESG, environmental social and governance, law and economics, law and finance, trust, pension, charity, endowment, active investing, active shareholding, contrarian investment, SRI, socially responsible investment, ethical investing, sustainable investing, impa
+Keywords: Truste, trustee, prudent investor rule, ESG, environmental social and governance, law and economics, law and finance, trust, pension, charity, endowment, active investing, active shareholding, contrarian investment, SRI, socially responsible investment, ethical investing, sustainable investing

 Suggested Citation: Suggested Citation